Shifan-Yu/Jumps_Endogenous_Sampling/README.md

-# Testing for Jumps in a Discretely Observed Price Process with Endogenous Sampling Times — MATLAB Code
+# Testing for Jumps in a Discretely Observed Price Process with Endogenous Sampling Times

 This repository contains the MATLAB code and simulation examples for **“Testing for Jumps in a Discretely Observed Price Process with Endogenous Sampling Times.”**
 You can find the latest draft and supplemental materials on the author’s website.